Society of Dermatology Physician Assistants dermpa.org

 - Board Certified Physician Assistant, 2013

 Amy Goodman is a board certified Physician Assistant.
-Prior to joining Georgia Dermatology Partners, PC in 2017, she practiced Internal Medicine and General Surgery in the Atlanta area.
+Prior to joining Georgia Dermatology Partners in 2017, she practiced Internal Medicine and General Surgery in the Atlanta area.
 Amy is passionate about providing superior medical care to patients of all ages.
 Her practice includes general dermatology, surgical dermatology, and pediatric dermatology.
 She treats a broad range of skin related disorders including rashes, acne, and skin cancer.

 Amy is a member of the American Academy of Physician Assistants, Society of Dermatology Physician Assistants, and Georgia Dermatology Physician Assistants.